 That's very much due to the way purchasing decisions have changed over the years.
-You might recall, for example, a story about how many women no longer trust celebrity endorsements.
-That's because most consumers, research shows, seek product and service recommendations from those who are, above all, knowledgeable and credible.
+In 2018, a study found that only 4% of people trusted celebrity endorsements.
+This is probably because they prefer to seek product and service recommendations from those who are, above all, knowledgeable and credible.

 And today, those qualities often come in the form of social media influencers.

 When it comes to getting advice or recommendations on what to do -- which product to buy, which movie to see, and where to travel on vacation -- there are still areas where we trust our peers more than we do "experts."

 But that's part of what makes an influencer so powerful: Despite perhaps being an expert in his or her field, by sharing content and insight in a certain way, consumers view that person more as a peer.
 We have things like constant access to video and other visual content to thank for that -- the tools that help us "get to know" people online in ways that weren't quite as accessible only a few years ago.

 So, how can you tap into this area, and become an influencer in your own field?